A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 One useful Cabo Verde creole phrase is “Komo bu staba?” which means “How are you?”

-Knowing this phrase can make it easy to strike up a conversation with locals and get to know their culture better.
+Knowing this phrase can make it easy to strike up a conversation with locals and learn more about their culture.

 Learning a few simple phrases can go a long way in making your trip more enjoyable and fulfilling.